-You might notice that of the list above, all ten recommended dispensaries are located in the greater Denver area.
-If you’re looking for the best CBD oil in Colorado but it’s not exactly practical to drive all the way to Denver, another good option is to check out CBD oil from hemp, which you can order online from a handful of USA (mostly Colorado) based companies.
+You might notice that of the list above, all ten dispensaries are located in the greater Denver area.
+If you’re looking for the best CBD oil in Colorado but it’s not practical to drive to Denver, another good option is to check out CBD oil from hemp.
+You can order online from a handful of USA (mostly Colorado) based companies.

-In order to qualify for a medical marijuana card in Colorado, you must first be a resident of the state and be over 18 years of age.
-To date, the following medical conditions are approved by the state of Colorado to be treated with cannabis, upon the recommendation of a physician:
+To qualify for a medical marijuana card in Colorado, you must first be a resident of the state and be over 18 years of age.
+To date, the state of Colorado has approved the following medical conditions for treatment with cannabis, upon the recommendation of a physician:

 - Cachexia (wasting syndrome)